PASSEPARTOUT

 Partners:

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under

-Grant agreement no. 101016956.
+grant agreement no. 101016956.